 End of the Mentoring Period

-At the end of the 12-month mentoring period, the mentor and mentee are asked to complete a survey evaluating their experience with the mentoring portion of the Family Medicine Leads Emerging Leader Institute.
+At the end of the mentoring period, the mentor and mentee are asked to complete a survey evaluating their experience with the mentoring portion of the FML Emerging Leader Institute.
 After this point, the mentoring relationship can continue informally, so long as both parties agree.
-However, the mentoring relationship is no longer under the Family Medicine Leads Emerging Leader Institute program.
+However, the mentoring relationship is no longer under the FML Emerging Leader Institute program.

 "Being an AAFP Foundation FML Emerging Leader Institute Mentor is a way to pay it forward for everything my mentors did for me during medical school and residency.
 Participating in the FML Emerging Leader Institute Program as a mentor helped me foster leadership development in my mentee, but it also helped me grow as a leader and family physician.
 I loved the experience, and I am grateful for the opportunity."

 — Christina Kelly, MD, FAAFP and Project Management Faculty